Homological mirror symmetry for the quartic surface: Symplectic terminology

-so that $\infty$ is a regular value of $\pi_{\bar{\Gamma}}$.
-Proceeding as before, one can define symplectic parallel transport for paths in $\CP{1} \setminus Critv(\pi_M)$.
-In particular, since $\gamma_\infty$ can be contracted by passing over $\infty$, its monodromy is isotopic to the identity, so that \eqref{eq:large-small-loop} simplifies to the following relation between Dehn twists in the symplectic mapping class group $\pi_0(Aut(M_{z_*}))$:
+This becomes more familiar for actual Lefschetz pencils, where one can extend the graph over $\CP{1}$, in such a way that the fibre at infinity is regular.
+Proceeding as before, one can define symplectic parallel transport for paths in $\CP{1} \setminus \mathit{Critv}(\pi_M)$.
+In particular, since $\gamma_\infty$ can be contracted by passing over $\infty$, its monodromy is isotopic to the identity, so that \eqref{eq:large-small-loop} simplifies to the following relation between Dehn twists in the symplectic mapping class group $\pi_0(\mathit{Aut}(M_{z_*}))$:

 \begin{remark} It is no problem (except terminologically) to allow several nondegenerate critical points to lie in the same fibre.
 One should then choose a vanishing path for every critical point.
 Two paths $c_k,c_l$ going to the same critical value should either coincide or else satisfy $c_k(t) \neq c_l(t)$ for $t \in (0;1)$, and $\Rgeq c_k'(0) \neq \Rgeq c_l'(0)$.
 In the first case, the associated vanishing cycles in $M_{z_*}$ will be disjoint. \end{remark}